 The interaction between orthodox Christianity and Gnosticism in the second and third centuries is of vital importance for at least two reasons.
 First, because various Gnostic ideas have continued to plague the Christian Church throughout its history and must still be addressed today.
 Second, because contemporary scholarship radically re-construes the relation between Gnosticism and orthodoxy in the early centuries, in a way that casts doubt on the validity of orthodox Christianity.
 This course explores the orthodox/Gnostic interaction from both of these vantage points.

-The following tuition rates are for new students enrolling in one of our online courses.
+The following tuition rates are for new students enrolling (without a declared degree) in one of our online courses.

 *Tuition rates for students enrolled in a declared degree program may vary by campus.
 See tuition & fees for more information.

 Participation: Auditors are restricted to non-participating member status in classes.
 In other words, auditors may not:

 Credit/Grading: Auditors do not receive graduate credit nor a grade.
 Your Gordon-Conwell transcripts will note "AU" in place of a grade reflecting that you audited a course.

 Best for: Students who desire structured feedback or anticipate enrolling in a future degree program.